vanalm/churnrate_ml/README.md

    Fiber-optic users show a higher churn rate.
 Focusing on service improvements or special promotions for these customers could help retain them.

 5. **Address Churn in Electronic Check Payments**
    Customers paying via electronic check churn the most.
-Encouraging a switch to more stable payment methods with incentives or better user experience might help.
+Maybe encouraging a switch to more stable payment methods with incentives or better user experience might help?
+Be sure to check other associations with electric payments too...

 ### Motivation for Predictive Modeling and Interpretability